 Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

 Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-If the inputs used to measure the fair value of an asset or a liability might be categorised in different levels of the fair value hierarchy, then the fair value measurement is categorised in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.
+If the inputs used to measure the fair value of an asset or a liability might be categorized in different levels of the fair value hierarchy, then the fair value measurement is categorized in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.

-Management recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.
+Management recognizes transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

 The financial statements have been prepared on a going concern basis.